jahnavi-jagannatham/Hackblr/README.md

 Get in Touch:
 Have questions, feedback, or suggestions?
 We'd love to hear from you!
 Reach out to us via email at contact@kickstartup.com or join our community forum for discussions and updates.

-Let's connect ideas with opportunities and build a brighter future together with IdeaConnect!
+Let's connect ideas with opportunities and build a brighter future together with Kick-Start-Up!